RichardDooling/Entertainment_Law/README.md

 ###### By Richard Dooling

 I teach Entertainment Law at the University of Nebraska College of Law.
-I also teach an undergraduate course at the University, which might be called Entertainment Law for Artists.

 * [My University of Nebraska College of Law page](http://law.unl.edu/richard-dooling#about).
 * [My Wikipedia page](http://en.wikipedia.org/wiki/Richard_Dooling).